Security

 Every cryptographic claim on this page is auditable in the open-source code.
 Here is exactly what StenVault does — and why.

-Zero-knowledge architecture
+Zero-knowledge

 The server only ever sees encrypted bytes.
 Filenames, file content, and encryption keys stay on your device.